drekka/Machinus/README.md

 ### Transition execution

-A transition is composed of a number of events.
-Here's how it works:
+A transition is composed of a sequence of events:

 1. The transition is queued on the queue referenced by the `transitionQueue` property.
 1. Upon execution, pre-flighting is done to check the transition.
 Pre-flight can fail for any of these reasons: